yoru0/feasto/README.md

 ## Food Website using Figma
-A multipage Figma prototype for learning, how to do animations, etc
+A multipage Figma prototype for learning and reference, how to do animations, etc